DarrenKirby/cozenage/README.md

 Typical Scheme features that Cozenage does NOT have:

-- Arbitrary size and precision integers and real numbers.
-Currently, the magnitude of numbers is limited by the underlying C long long and long double types provided by the platform.
-While I do intend to implement 'bugnums' and 'bigfloats' at some point, it is somewhat low-priority currently.
 - call/cc and first-class continuations.
 I'm not likely to ever implement this.
 Rather, I am more likely to implement control flow patterns typically implemented via call/cc as primitive syntax.
 - Hygienic macros.
 I will likely implement this at some point, but it is low-priority.
 - Quasiquotation.
 Currently, only standard quotation is supported.
 - Delayed, or lazy evaluation.
 On the todo, but low-priority.

+Typical Scheme features currently in progress:

+- Arbitrary size and precision integers, rationals, and real numbers.
+Currently, only bigints are supported, and that support is limited.
+Thus far, only ``+``, ``-``, ``*``, ``/``, and ``abs`` have full support, but this changes every day as I wire up the numeric procedures to support them. bigfloat, then bigrat will happen after that.
+It is also important to understand that currently, mixing bigint with rat, real, and complex type operands will break catastrophically.

 ## Dependencies

 `Cozenage` requires one of [readline](https://tiswww.cwru.edu/php/chet/readline/rltop.html) or libedit for the REPL.
 It requires [ICU](https://github.com/unicode-org/icu) for UTF-8.
 These will almost certainly be installed already on any sort of development rig.
 It requires the [Boehm-Demers-Weiser Garbage Collector](https://github.com/bdwgc/bdwgc) which may or may not be installed already on your system.
+The [GNU GMP library](https://gmplib.org/) is required for the fledgling arbitrary size/precision numeric types I am currently implementing.
+The [GNU MPFR library](https://www.mpfr.org/) will be required soon, as I wire up bigfloats.

 ## Building Cozenage